amitofsk/dandy/docs/Dandy.md

  - You have not programmed before.
  - You want a plug-and-play solution.
 This is a software library, so you will have to program.
  - You want to acquire sensor data with precise timing.
 In this project, data collection happens with an inexpensive microcontroller without a real time operating system.
  - You want to collect data using elaborate equipment.
-This project involves small discte sensors.
+This project involves small discrete sensors.
 ## 2.0 Gather hardware supplies
 Hardware used:
 - Small Protoboard and wires